-Finding the elusive “good “light”
+Finding the elusive good light

-You may have heard the term “quality of light” before, but do you know what that really means and how do you go about finding this highly elusive “good light”so many photographers talk about?
+You may have heard the term quality of light before, but do you know what that really means and how do you go about finding the highly elusive good light so many photographers talk about?

-- “hard” versus “soft” lighting
+- Hard versus soft lighting

 Quality of light

 If you have a large light source the light will be soft, however, it is also affected by the distance of the light source to the subject.
-If the large light source is close to the subject, it is proportionally large compared to their face.
-But if you move it back away from the subject quite a distance it changes the relative size of the light.
+If it is close to the subject, it is proportionally large compared to their face.
+But if you move it back away from the subject quite a distance then it changes the relative size of the light.

 Hard or harsh lighting